Welcome to our FAQs section. Here you will find lots of answers to standard questions relating to Supporters Trusts.

-Click on each question to reveal the answer and click again to hide it.
+Please find the FAQs below.
 If you require any additional information then please e-mail your questions to: email@example.com

-SD acts as the umbrella body for sports Clubs that are owned by their supporters, and supporters’ groups known as Supporters’ Trusts which are constituted as Community Benefit Societies.
+SD acts as the umbrella body for sports clubs that are owned by their supporters, and supporters’ groups known as Supporters’ Trusts which are typically constituted as Community Benefit Societies.

-We were formed in 2000 following a recommendation of the Football Task Force, to encourage the formation and development of groups of fans to take ownership stakes in their club.
-Since then SD has overseen the creation of more than 185 Supporters’ Trusts in the UK and has helped more than 50 sports clubs either reform under or convert to community ownership.
+SD were formed in 2000 following a recommendation of the Football Task Force, to encourage the formation and development of groups of fans to take ownership stakes in their club.
+Since then SD has overseen the creation of more than 200 Supporters’ Trusts in the UK and has helped more than 50 sports clubs either reform under or convert to community ownership.

 A Supporters’ Trust is a democratic, not-for-profit organisation of supporters, committed to strengthening the voice for supporters in the decision making process at a club, and strengthening the links between the club and the community it serves.

-Supporters’ Trusts are constituted as Community Benefit Societies (CBS), a form of Co-operative that operates under a one-member one-vote principle.
-CBS’ are registered with the Financial Services Authority, and any changes to the rules must be approved by the members and only become effective once the FSA has agreed them, checking they are in keeping with the spirit of the organisation.
+Supporters’ Trusts are typically constituted as Community Benefit Societies (CBS), a form of Co-operative that operates under a one-member one-vote principle.
+CBS’ are registered with the Financial Conduct Authority (FCA), and any changes to the rules must be approved by the members and only become effective once the FCA has agreed them, checking they are in keeping with the spirit of the organisation.
 The members own all assets and liabilities collectively, and any profit made is either kept as reserves or reinvested to meet its objects.
 They are not charities and whilst they contain the word ‘Trust’ they do not follow the legal definition of a ‘Trust’.

 Should the motives be in keeping with the objects of Supporters Direct and our members, and there be enough interest from supporters of a Club to make it a success, SD will help you through the process of establishing a Trust.